-Travel safety is important to consideration before making a trip to Ecuador.
+Travel safety is important to consider before making a trip to Ecuador.
 Although Ecuador is an exciting destination for travel and international living, many people have legitimate concerns.
-Hopefully the travel safety information presented on our website will ease your concerns and provide functional advice for your Ecuador experience.
+Hopefully the information presented on our website will ease your concerns and provide functional advice for your Ecuador experience.

-Certain health and safety risks exist anywhere on Earth you travel, including where you currently live.
-Decrease the risk by becoming familiar with the local environment you'll be travelling in.
+Certain health and safety risks exist anywhere you travel, including where you currently live.
+Decrease the risk by becoming familiar with the local environment in which you'll be travelling.
 Please use this website to familiarize yourself with requirements for safe travel in Ecuador so that you may have a safe and enjoyable experience.

 Foreign visitors to Ecuador may experience digestive system problems.The healthiest stomach may react to a change in water, air quality, environmental factors, and even time zones.
 Bacteria and parasites may be found in tap water and under-cooked food.
 Visitors should be careful with food and water since the digestive system will take some time to adjust to the new environment.
 However, please remember that minor digestive system problems are normal and may not necessarily signify illness or food poisoning.

 If you experience digestive system problems, we recommend either grapefruit seed extract or activated charcoal tablets.

 All that being said, Cotacachi and Cuenca have very good and safe water supplies.
 In these two communities, it is usually safe to drink tap water.

 Most travelers to Ecuador arrive in Quito, a city located at 9,200 feet above sea level.
 Many people associate hot weather with Ecuador’s close proximity to the equator and are quite surprised to learn that temperatures can dip into the high 40s in the evening.
 Be prepared with some warm clothing.
 Wear layers.